-The Alter Rebbe’s description of the head in relation to the body- intimately connected, yet separate, transcendent- is not just a metaphor for a leader in relation to the people, but also for consciousness in relation to the mind.
+The Alter Rebbe’s description of the head in relation to the body- intimately connected, yet separate, transcendent- is not just a metaphor for a leader in relation to the people, but also for consciousness in relation to the thought.

 Just as the attendant shields the rebbe from his clamoring hassidim, admitting them one by one according to the wishes of the Rebbe, so too you need to be the “attendant” of the mind, admitting your thoughts one by one, as they need to be dealt with.
 This “attendant” allows your consciousness to remain free and not be besieged by your thoughts.
 This is “attending to your own mind”.

 When you practice this, it sometimes happens that your mind rebels against you, like Korakh- “What makes you so great that you get to call all the shots?
 All of us thoughts are holy too!”

 Thoughts will come with incredible urgency, accusing you of being negligent, of being disconnected, of being arrogant, whatever.

 And even though Moshe Rabbeinu and the Alter Rebbe may find no trace of ego within themselves, most people will find at least a little.
 For most, cleansing oneself inwardly from ego is a daily task.